-Nuts are the tastiest and healthiest snacks we know of.
-Of course, chips and similar snacks are super tasty, but let’s admit, they are not healthy.
-All kinds of nuts are beneficial for our health, and numerous researches have proved this.
-The nuts are a superfood that has to be consumed daily, but in moderate amounts, since it is very dense in calories and fats.
-But, today we will discuss if nuts are healthy and just as beneficial for guinea pigs as they are for humans.
+Nuts are one of the tastiest and healthiest snacks we know and love.
+Almost all kinds of nuts are beneficial for our health, and numerous studies have proved this.
+Nuts are a superfood that has to be consumed daily, but in moderate amounts since it is very dense in calories and fats.
+Now, let’s find out are guinea pigs allowed to eat nuts.

 Can guinea pigs eat nuts?
-No, guinea pigs cannot eat nuts because they contain large amounts of fats, among other harmful nutrients that are bad for them.
-Guinea pigs don’t benefit at all from fatty snacks.
-Their digestive systems are too fragile to digest salty, caloric foods like snacks, fatty foods, and sugars as well.
-So, the tasty and calorie-dense foods like nuts are a big no for the guinea pigs!
+Guinea pigs can’t eat nuts because they contain large amounts of fats.
+They don’t benefit at all from fatty snacks.
+Their digestive system is too fragile to digest salty, caloric foods like snacks, fatty foods, and sugars.
+So, tasty and calorie-dense foods like nuts are a big no for the guinea pigs!

 Nutrition Facts of Nuts

 Here are the nutrition facts per 100 g (3 oz) of nuts:

 - Energy – 605 kcal

 - Total lipid (fat) – 53.62 g

 - Dietary fiber – 7.6 g